arcadeJHS/AngularVueIntegration/README.md

 });
 ```

 If you test this code now you can easily see that, when you press the button, nothing happens.
-Actually nothing happens until you wake Angular up: try pressing the "Add result" button and the change the search string in the input, or press the "Search" button again.
+Actually nothing happens until you wake Angular up: try pressing the "Add result" button and then change the search string in the input, or press the "Search" button again.
 No black magic here, you are just letting Angular digest the pizza.

 There are many possible alternative solutions.